Amonadidis/CalculatorJavaFX/README.md

 # calculator-javafx
-Simple calculator as JavaFX application written in Java.
+Simple calculator written in Java as JavaFX application.